• Skip to primary navigation

 How to make Peas Stuffed Paratha?

-Let's learn how to make matar ka paratha step-by-step.
-This is really an easy recipe and I must say tasty too.
-The recipe can broadly categorized in to three parts - kneading of dough, preparation of stuffing and finally making the parathas.
+Follow my simple peas paratha recipe to make the delectable paratha at home.
+The recipe can broadly categorize in to three parts - kneading of dough, preparation of peas paratha stuffing and finally making the parathas.

 Take wheat flour, salt and vegetable oil, and use the required water to make a soft dough.
 Cover the dough with a damp cloth for half an hour.